karikera/krspawn/README.md

 ## How can I install it?
 it is NPM based module
-First, You need to install node.js
-And you can install this with `npm install -g minecraft-be-ban` command from console
+install [node.js](https://nodejs.org/) if NPM is not installed run `npm install -g minecraft-be-ban` command from console

 ## How can I run it?
-1. Move to Bedrock Server directory
+1. Open Bedrock Server directory with console
-2. Initialize with `minecraft-be-ban check` command!
+2. Initialize with `minecraft-be-ban check` command
     It will copys `triggers.txt` to working directory
 3. Modify `triggers.txt` to ban some XUIDs
 4. Run `minecraft-be-ban`. it will run `./bedrock_server`